isauredelaporte/Dynamics_Disappearing_Routine_Jobs_Chile/README.md

 # Instructions

 - Get access to the same dataset 'Social protection survey' of Chile.
-- Download them and organize them in the folder `data_files`.
+- Download the data and place it into the folder `data_files`.
-- Run all the do-files `do_files` to clean, set up the data and conduct the analysis.
+- Run all the do-files placed in the folder `do_files` to clean, set up the data and conduct the analysis.

 # List of directories and files

-Each directory contains a README file describing each file and subdirectory.

 | DATA FILE               | DESCRIPTION                                                    |
 | ----------------------- | -------------------------------------------------------------- |